rushikeshwayal/Inventory-Management/readme.md

-Here is the updated README file with additional details about alerts, audit solutions, transaction tracking using QR codes, and invoice generation:
+Here's the updated README file with additional details about the admin portal, which provides graphical analysis and insights into inventory and transactions:

 ---